 The Meteorological Group at BNL has been recording weather data on site since 1949.
 The Laboratory is broadly influenced by continental and maritime weather systems.
 Locally, the Long Island Sound, Atlantic Ocean, and associated bays influence wind directions and humidity and provide a moderating influence on extreme summer and winter temperatures.
 The prevailing ground-level winds at BNL are from the southwest during the summer, from the northwest during the winter, and about equally from those two directions during the spring and fall (Nagle 1975, 1978).
-Figure 1-4 shows the 2007 annual wind rose for BNL, which depicts the annual frequency distribution of wind speed and direction, measured at an on-site meteorological tower at heights of 33 feet (10 meters) and 300 feet (90 meters) above land surface.
+Figure 1-4 shows the 2009 annual wind rose for BNL, which depicts the annual frequency distribution of wind speed and direction, measured at an on-site meteorological tower at heights of 33 feet (10 meters) and 300 feet (88 meters) above land surface.

-The average monthly temperature in the area for 2007 was 53.9 degrees Fahrenheit (°F).
-The average yearly temperature for the area was 51.7°F. While that temperature was slightly above normal, it did not nearly reach the record-breaking yearly temperature of 53.2°F set in 2006.
-Figures 1-5 and 1-6 show the 2007 monthly mean temperatures and the historical annual mean temperatures, respectively.
+The average monthly temperature in the area for 2009 was 51 degrees Fahrenheit (°F).
+The average yearly temperature for the area was 52°F. Figures 1-5 and 1-6 show the 2009 monthly mean temperatures and the historical annual mean temperatures, respectively.